 TBD, but expect a patch to proudly display on your range bag or hat and recruit others to join the

 fun!
-In the event of a tie for any of the top three, a shoot off will be designed and conducted.
+In the event of a tie for any of the top three, and those who tie near 10th, a shoot off will be designed and conducted.

 Any questions, please ask.